 - Nikon Z7 II now supports Eye AF in Video and Wide Area + the ability to set a boundary.

 - Improved internal Intervalometer + Timelapse Movie capabilities

 - You have the option to allow the camera to make the timelapse in the camera.

 - Firmware updates via smartphone (SnapBridge)

-- Takes the pain out of updating your camera - no more copying firmware files to the media card
+- It takes the pain out of updating your camera - no more copying firmware files to the media card.

 - Overall Performance Boast for autofocus and workflow

-- With the addition of an extra EXPEED processor, the camera is more snappy and responsive at all levels
+- With an extra EXPEED processor, the camera is more snappy and responsive at all levels.

-If you enjoy a faster pace of photography, street, action, sports, concerts, or weddings then I would recommend the newer Nikon Z7 II.
+If you enjoy a faster pace of photography, street, action, sports, concerts, or weddings, I would recommend the newer Nikon Z7 II.
 Nikon has made several improvements in the Nikon Zy II that is is well worth the price.